include-cpp/include-cpp.github.io/discord/index.md

 * To change your **underlying username**, which is seen when people @-mention you and in some other contexts, see [How do I change my Username?](https://support.discord.com/hc/en-us/articles/213480948-How-do-I-change-my-Username-)
 * To change your **avatar**, see [How do I change my avatar?](https://support.discord.com/hc/en-us/articles/204156688-How-do-I-change-my-avatar-)

+### Linking to other accounts

+It's possible to change your Discord profile, so that it links to accounts you have elsewhere, such as GitHub, Twitter and so on.
+Other users will see these links when they view your profile.

+This is optional.
+To enable it, go to "User Settings > Connections".

 ---